itzkavindu/ytDownloader/README.md

 - Copy and paste the YouTube link of the video you want to download
 - Provide the directory that the video should be downloaded to
-- To make sure it is the youtube video that you wish to download, please click the confirm button
+- To make sure it is the youtube video that you wish to download, click the confirm button
 - You can now download the YouTube video by clicking on the Download button
 - Once your download is successful, you will see a pop-up window saying **"Successfully Downloaded"**